The Things God Hates

 2. A lying tongue is not from the God of truth, but from Satan himself.
 Jesus told some people in His day: "You are of your father the devil, and the desires of your father you want to do" (John 8:44).
 However, when we come to know Him who is the Way, the Truth and the Life, the truth will make us free (John 8:32).

 3. Hands that shed innocent blood.
 God does not like those who would destroy a person created in His image.
 Murder is forbidden precisely for this fact.
 But we can also murder people's character with the words that we speak and by hating our brother (I John 3:15).

 4. A heart that devises wicked schemes.
 Sin begins in the heart.
 The evil that is sown in the heart, is reaped in actions.
 And the God who looks upon the heart sees the wicked schemes being devised.

 5. Feet that are quick to rush into evil.
 These are people who flagrantly violate the will of God.
 They openly boast of their acts and don't even pretend to be good.
 But they will not escape God's judgment.

 6. A false witness who pours out lies.
 The prohibition against false testimony, or witness, is seen as a natural consequence of loving your neighbor as yourself.
 It includes the idea of a person who gives false reports about another.
 It is slandering his good name.
 God despises those who lie and destroy the character of another.

 7. A man who stirs up dissension among the brothers.
 God originally intended mankind to live in community.
 The Body of Christ today is a restoration of that community.
 Someone who sows discord, or stirs up dissension, destroys God's original design.

-Now that we know that there are indeed things that God hates, we as His people need to learn to hate what He hates as well.
+And that is why God hates it.
+We as His people need to learn to hate what He hates as well.
 May it never be said of any of us that we loved sin in any of its forms.
-But rather let us all despise it and do our best to remove evil thoughts and deeds from our lives.
+But rather may we all despise it and do our best, with the Help of the Holy Spirit, to remove evil thoughts and deeds from our lives.